Msp-123/Machine-Learning-Algorithms_from_Scratch/README.md

 # Machine-Learning-Algorithms
-In this folder, it is aimed to better explain the logic of these algorithms by writing machine learning algorithms from scratch.
+In this folder, our main goal is to make machine learning algorithms more accessible by creating custom implementations from scratch, providing a clearer understanding of their inner workings.

 1.)
-KNN
+KNN \n2.)
-2.)
 Linear Regression